Updated: Jun 2

 Norwegian bassoonist Ole Kristian Dahl started playing the bassoon at age 12.
-He is s currently professor at the Staatliche Hochschule für Musik und Darstellende Kunst - Mannheim, and is considered a famous bassoon masterclass instructor around the world.
+He is s currently professor at the Staatliche Hochschule für Musik und Darstellende Kunst - Mannheim, and is a famous bassoon masterclass instructor.

 Italian bassoonist Gordon Fantini started playing the bassoon when he was 14, after 5 years of playing the piano.
 Today he is Principal Bassoon for the Belgian National Orchestra.

 American bassoonist Rebekah Heller started playing the bassoon when she was 9.
 She is currently bassoonist of the renowned International Contemporary Ensemble since 2008, and has premiered hundreds of new works by diverse creators on stages the world over.

 American bassoonist Andrew Brady started playing the bassoon when he was 13.
 Today he is Principal Bassoon for the Atlanta Symphony Orchestra.

 Venezuelan bassoonist Cristian Coliver started playing the bassoon when he was 10.
 He is currently a bassoonist with the Jalisco Philharmonic Orchestra, Contrabassoon for Lucerne Festival Academy, and the Orchestra of the Americas.

 Netherlands bassoonist Simon Van Holen started playing the bassoon when he was 8.
 Today he is Solo-Contrabassoon of the Royal Concertgebouw Orchestra and a highly sought after masterclass instructor.